-The Roads team manages over 100 km of open road in Cochrane and ensures they are maintained to minimize economic loss to the community, and prevent or reduce accident or injury by providing safe winter driving conditions.
+The Roads team manages over 300 kms of open road in Cochrane and ensures they are maintained to minimize economic loss to the community, and prevent or reduce accident or injury by providing safe winter driving conditions.

-Roads also operates and maintains the storm sewer system, including approximately 52 km of underground storm sewer mains and drainage swales, ditches, stormwater facilities, outfalls, oil grit separators and wetland areas.
+Roads also operates and maintains the storm sewer system, including approximately 108 kms of underground storm sewer main pipes, drainage swales systems, ditches, 9 stormwater facilities, outfalls, oil grit separators and wetland areas.
 There are 149 kms of sidewalk in Cochrane that are assessed and managed by the Roads team along with 3 bridges, 506 metres of sound walls and 10 sets of traffic lights.

 Some homes are located near a trap low, a device that controls water drainage from the street.
 For homes near trap lows, rainwater may accumulate on the road nearby, up to and sometimes including the driveway and a portion of the lawn.
 This is normal for areas with a trap low.
 The water should completely drain within 24 hours once the rain stops.
 Note: Information about the trap low may be on your property title.

 If water has accumulated on the road near your house, on your driveway or front lawn, you may be located near a trap low.
 If it has not drained 24 hours after the rain stops, please contact Cochrane Operations at 403-851-2590.

 More information about trap lows and why we use them: